Glasgow Caledonian University: Academic profile

 GCU offers academic programmes in all of the Scottish Funding Council funding groups but medicine, dentistry and teacher education.
 The 2008 Research Assessment Exercise gave the university an 'internationally recognised' research profile in a multitude of disciplines.
 Over 70% of the university's research submissions were judged as being internationally recognised and 30% were deemed world-leading or of international excellence.
 In 2015, the QAA awarded the university its highest judgement for academic standards, whilst praising the university's innovative academic approaches.
 In 2013, GCU was awarded the HR Excellence in Research Award by the European Commission, in recognition of its commitment to the development of researchers.
 This has been retained in 2015 following its two-year review.

 Research

-According to the Research Excellence Framework, GCU is the top modern university in Scotland by research power.
-The university's social policy research impact at world-leading levels has ranked GCU as in the top 10 in the UK.

-The university has three university-wide institutes that engage in cross-disciplinary research: The Institute for Applied Health Research, which carries out research on a range of health-related topics; The Institute for Sustainable Engineering and Technology Research, which carries out research on a range of disciplines aimed at minimising impact on the environment; and The Institute for Society and Social Justice Research, which carries out research on the topics of citizenship and participation, crime and justice, and gender and economy.

-The university also has research centres including The Yunus Centre for Social Business and Health, the Centre for Climate Justice and the Women in Scotland's (WiSE) Economy Research Centre.